 Specifically, Council has a responsibility to deliver the objects of the EP&A Act including to "provide increased opportunity for community participation in environmental planning and assessment" (see section 1.3(j) of the EP&A Act).
-A tool to deliver this object is a CPP.
+A tool to deliver this object is a Community Participation Plan (CPP).

-This CPP, known as the Waverley Community Development Participation and Consultation Plan, has been prepared to meet Council's legislative requirements under Division 2.6 and Schedule 1 of the EP&A Act.
+The Waverley CPP has been prepared to meet Council's legislative requirements under Division 2.6 and Schedule 1 of the EP&A Act.

-It seeks to make community participation in various Council-led strategic and statutory planning processes and decisions clearer for the Waverley community by outlining when and how the community can be involved.
+The Waverley CPP seeks to make community participation in various Council-led strategic and statutory planning processes and decisions clearer for the Waverley community by outlining when and how the community can be involved.
 It also outlines opportunities for participation in matters and processes external to Council, led by other government agencies e.g. the DPIE.

-Further, this CPP establishes Council's community participation principles which we use to guide our approach to community engagement.
+Further, the Waverley CPP establishes Council's community participation principles which we use to guide our approach to community engagement.

-This CPP applies to planning processes and decisions (refer to Table 4) by Council, Council staff and the WLPP only.
-It does not apply to other NSW planning authorities including the GSC, DPIE, Independent Planning Commission (IPC) or other councils.
+The Waverley CPP applies to planning processes and decisions (refer to Table 4) by Council, Council staff and the WLPP only.
+It does not apply to other NSW planning authorities including the GSC, DPIE, IPC or other councils.

-It also forms Council's approved 'Submissions Policy' as referenced under Council's Local Planning Panel delegations.
+The Waverley CPP also forms Council's approved 'Submissions Policy' as referenced under Council's Local Planning Panel delegations.

-This CPP has been informed by the Waverley Community Engagement Strategy (CES) and Waverley Community Engagement Policy (CEP) which are being prepared concurrently.
+The Waverley CPP has been informed by the Waverley Community Engagement Strategy (CES) and Waverley Community Engagement Policy (CEP) which are being prepared concurrently.
 These documents are a requirement of the Local Government Act 1993 (LG Act) and provides the framework for Council-wide community participation.